DNT-Khoa/MediaBazaar-software-solution/README.md

 # Media Bazaar Software Solution
 This project is organized at the end of my second semester in my first year at university.
+I worked full stack of the project website and the backend for the windows form application.
 Me and the other three teammates were working together to help a virtual startup company called **Media Bazaar** establish its reputation in the city of Eindhoven.
 More details is included in the Project Description in the documents folder!

 * [General info](#general-info)
 * [Technologies](#technologies)